Audi A8: A8 hybrid (2012)

-The production version includes an electric motor rated at 54 PS and 210 Nm of torque, 1.25 kWh lithium-ion battery, 18-inch 10-spoke alloy wheels in turbine blades design (optional 19-inch), hybrid badges, metallic paint finish (optional Arctic Silver body colour), three-zone automatic air conditioning, LED headlights, and a BOSE sound system.
+The production version of the A8 hybrid includes an electric motor rated at 54 PS and 210 Nm of torque, 1.25 kWh lithium-ion battery, 18-inch 10-spoke alloy wheels in turbine blades design (optional 19-inch), hybrid badges, metallic paint finish (optional Arctic Silver body colour), three-zone automatic air conditioning, LED headlights, and a BOSE sound system.
 Pure electric mode is available for either a top speed of 100 km/h or for up to 3 km at a constant speed of 60 km/h.
 It went on sale in 2012.

 The vehicle was unveiled at the 2011 Frankfurt Motor Show.

 A8 L W12 Audi exclusive concept

-It is a limited (50 units) version of the A8 L W12 with seats upholstered in Cognac-colored leather by Poltrona Frau, inlays made from the wood olive ash natural, light gray-brown veneer, sill trims with "Audi exclusive concept" lettering, deep-pile carpeting.
+It is a limited (50 units) version of the A8 L W12 with seats upholstered in Cognac-colored leather by Poltrona Frau, inlays made from the wood olive ash natural, light gray-brown veneer, sill trims with "Audi exclusive concept" lettering, and deep-pile carpeting.

 The vehicle was unveiled at the 2011 Frankfurt Motor Show.